Personal, Social, Health & Citizenship Education

 Following our work on democracy, the Year 6 children were fortunate to have Sir Greg Knight visit to talk further about how democracy works in the political world.
 Having run our own polling station for School Council elections, the visit really cemented the process and learning for the children.
 Sir Greg Knight’s visit was also part of our Aspirations work with the children – learning more about the different job roles open to them in the future.
 Sir Greg Knight was also able to talk to some of our Lower School children who were holding an exhibition of work.

 We are a school that prides itself on developing aspiration in our pupils in order to help them strive towards exciting futures.
-We are therefore very excited to have organised for people representing different professions and trades to come into school to talk to the children about their jobs.
+We are therefore very excited to have organised for people representing different professions and trades to come into school to talk to the children about their jobs in the following areas:

 The visits are led by our head and deputy head boys and head girls who conduct live interviews in assembly with the different professionals in order to find out what their job involves and what personal skills and qualities you would need to develop in order to aspire to the job.